-&quot;Code" means this Code of Conduct.
+"Code" means this Code of Conduct.

-- (a) any committee or sub-committee of the Authority, or - (b) and represents the Authority on, any joint committee or joint sub-committee of the Authority; and - (c) who is entitled to vote on any question that falls to be decided at any Meeting. - "Disclosable Pecuniary Interest" means those interests of a description specified in regulations made by the Secretary of State (as amended from time to time) as set out in Annex 2 and where either it is: - (a) your interest or - (b) an interest of your spouse or civil partner, a person with whom you are living as husband and wife, or a person with whom you are living as if you were civil partners and provided you are aware that the other person has the interest. - "Interests" means Disclosable Pecuniary Interests and Other Significant Interests. - "Meeting" means any meeting of: - (a) the Authority; - (b) any of the Authority's committees, sub-committees, joint committees and/or joint sub-committees. - "Member" means a person who is an elected member of the Authority and includes a Co-opted Member. - "Other Significant Interest" means an interest (other than a Disclosable Pecuniary Interest or an interest in an Authority Function) in any business of the authority which: - (a) affects the financial position of yourself and/or an Associated Person to a greater extent than the majority of:- - (i) other council tax payers, ratepayers or inhabitants of the electoral division or ward, as the case may be, affected by the decision; or - (ii) (in other cases) other council tax payers, ratepayers or inhabitants of the Authority's area; or - (b) relates to the determination of your application for any approval, consent, licence, permission or registration made by, or on your behalf of, you and/or an Associated Person;
+- "Co-opted Member" means a person who is not an elected member of the Authority but who is a member of: - (a) any committee or sub-committee of the Authority, or - (b) and represents the Authority on, any joint committee or joint sub-committee of the Authority; and - (c) who is entitled to vote on any question that falls to be decided at any Meeting. - "Disclosable Pecuniary Interest" means those interests of a description specified in regulations made by the Secretary of State (as amended from time to time) as set out in Annex 2 and where either it is: - (a) your interest or

+(b) an interest of your spouse or civil partner, a person with whom you are living as husband and wife, or a person with whom you are living as if you were civil partners and provided you are aware that the other person has the interest.

+"Interests" means Disclosable Pecuniary Interests and Other Significant Interests.

+"Meeting" means any meeting of:

+- (a) the Authority;

+- (b) the executive of the Authority;

+- (c) any of the Authority's or its executive's committees, sub-committees, joint committees and/or joint sub-committees.

+"Member" means a person who is an elected member of the Authority and includes a Co-opted Member.

+"Other Significant Interest" means an interest (other than a Disclosable Pecuniary Interest or an interest in an Authority Function) in any business of the Authority which:

+- (a) may reasonably be regarded as affecting the financial position of yourself and/or an Associated Person to a greater extent than the majority of: - - (i) other council tax payers, ratepayers or inhabitants of the electoral division or ward, as the case may be, affected by the decision; or - (ii) (in other cases) other council tax payers, ratepayers or inhabitants of the Authority's area; or - (b) relates to the determination of your application (whether made by you alone or jointly or on your behalf) for any approval, consent, licence, permission or registration or that of an Associated Person;

-and which, in either case, a member of the public with knowledge of the relevant facts would reasonably regard as being so significant that it is likely to prejudice your judgment of the public interest.
+and where, in either case, a member of the public with knowledge of the relevant facts would reasonably regard the interest as being so significant that it is likely to prejudice your judgment of the public interest.